resource-watch/slate/source/includes/api/_layer.md

 applicationConfig |                                 Custom configuration                                 |  Object
 staticImageConfig |                                 Custom configuration                                 |  Object
-default           |               If it's a default layer for the dataset that it belongs                | Boolean published         |                               Is the layer published?                                | Boolean env               | environment in witch the layer was published, one of `preproduction` or `production` |    Text
+default           |               If it's a default layer for the dataset that it belongs                | Boolean protected         |               If it's a protected layer (not is possible to delete if it's true)     | Boolean published         |                               Is the layer published?                                | Boolean env               | environment in witch the layer was published, one of `preproduction` or `production` |    Text